news436/Voice-of-bharat-final/DEPLOYMENT_GUIDE.md

 - ✅ Check Supabase credentials in environment variables
 - ✅ Verify Supabase project is active
 - ✅ Ensure service role key has proper permissions
+- ✅ Remove DATABASE_URL if you're not using direct PostgreSQL

 #### 2. CORS Errors